lirantal/express-version-request/README.md

 app.use(versionRequest.setVersionByHeader('My-HTTP-Header-Name'))
 ```

-If you define a middleware after versionRequest then you can verify that the version is indeed set:

 ### Set request version by HTTP query parameter

 By default, the library will parse the version out of the `api-version` query parameter: